neighborhoods/KojoWorkerDecoratorComponent/README.md

 ```

-Implement `MyWorker.php`, `MyWorkerInterface.php` and `MyWorker/Proxy.php` after moving them from your fabrication folder to the source folder.
+Implement `MyWorker.php`, `MyWorkerInterface.php` and `MyWorker/Container.php` after moving them from your fabrication folder to the source folder.
 Don't forget to define decorator parameters without default values mentioned [earlier](#decorator-stack).
 To modify the decorator stack move `MyWorker/Builder.service.yml` as well and adapt it.

-The Proxy template is using [Neighborhoods Container Builder](https://github.com/neighborhoods/DependencyInjectionContainerBuilderComponent).
+The Container template is using [Neighborhoods Container Builder](https://github.com/neighborhoods/DependencyInjectionContainerBuilderComponent).
 For your convenience it is already added as a dependency, although it's not used in the source code.

 ### Custom decorator fabrication